ebhrz/HDMap/README.md

 * `outdoor.py`
 ```
   -h, --help                                    show this help message and exit
+  -c CONFIG, --config CONFIG                    The config file path, recommand use this method to start the tool
   -b BAG, --bag BAG                             The recorded ros bag file
   -f FASTFOWARD, --fastfoward FASTFOWARD        Start to play at the nth seconds
   -d DURATION, --duration DURATION              Time to play